xtompie/dx/article.md

 <span todo-item-text>Take out the trash</span>
 ```

-Or state stored in HTMLElement.dataset
+Or state can be stored in HTMLElement.dataset.

 This is easy to track and understand.